Otto Cribb: Trip to America

-In October 1900 Otto's brother Arthur made his boxing debut in Sydney but lost with critics stating he did not have his brothers fighting abilities beyond grit.
+In October 1900 Otto's brother Arthur made his boxing debut in Sydney but lost with critics saying he did not have his brother's fighting abilities beyond grit.
 Otto himself spent some of October in Melbourne and then embarked on a trip to America immediately after arriving back in Sydney, disappointing Mick Dunn who he had promised a rematch after his Melbourne trip.
 It was reported he intended to pursue a boxing career in the United States largely due to being frustrated by booking negotiations in Australia.

 Cribb sailed to America on the Maripose and by December 1900 he had settled in San Francisco.
 He came under the wing of a boxing promoter named Mr. James and boxed in a trial against Soldier Green to impress him, earning a booking against Frank McConnell.
-The booking was regarded as somewhat controversial as Cribb was completely unknown in America and his undefeated record in Australia had not been used to promote him to American boxing fans.
+The booking was regarded as somewhat controversial as Cribb was completely unknown in America and his undefeated record in Australia was not used to promote him to American boxing fans.
 Cribb beat McConnell in four rounds when the fight took place in January 1901, and was reportedly immediately well known in San Francisco as a result.
 In February he fought Charlie Thurston, the Flying Dutchman, and the match went the whole twenty rounds and ended in a draw.

 Cribb's match with Thurston was positively received and a rematch was organized, with some haggling over the price, and Cribb employed a large team of trainers to assist him in preparing for the rematch, prompting Thurston to remark "I guess they can't get inside the ring and help Cribb, so I don't care if he has a dozen Australians training him."
 They fought to a crowd of 7,000 at the end of March, and Cribb was accused of fouling with low blows early in the match, which was ignored by the referee.
-He tired by the end of the match, but did manage a late comeback and avoided being knocked out however Thurston was awarded the win without controversy.
+He tired by the end of the match, but did manage a late comeback and avoided being knocked out.
+However, Thurston was awarded the win without controversy.